LUSAS-Software/LUSAS-API-Examples/python/README.md

 3. **Invisible LUSAS Modeller instances**

    To speed-up the script execution, the UI can be disabled using the `lusas.setVisible(False)` command.
-This will completely hide LUSAS modeller which can cause confusion if the `lusas.setVisible(True)` command is not executed at the end of the script (e.g. due to a code error).
-The modeller instance would still be accessible through the LPI and its process will be listed under the `Background processes` in Window's `Task Manager`.
+This will completely hide LUSAS Modeller which can cause confusion if the `lusas.setVisible(True)` command is not executed at the end of the script (e.g. due to a code error).
+The Modeller instance would still be accessible through the LPI and its process will be listed under the `Background processes` in Window's `Task Manager`.

-   It is noted that in LUSAS v22+, it may be preferable to use `lusas.enableUI(False)` instead to avoid hiding the modeller window.
+   It is noted that in LUSAS v22+, it may be preferable to use `lusas.enableUI(False)` instead to avoid hiding the Modeller window.
 The UI will then remain unresponsive until `lusas.enableUI(True)` is called.

 4. **ModuleNotFoundError**